 halloween party food pumpkin bat tarts

-These Spooky Pumpkin Bat Tarts are an Easy Halloween Party Food!
+Flying Bat Halloween Pumpkin Pie Pop Tarts | Easy Halloween Party Food!

 Festive cookie cutters in bat shapes, a little pumpkin purée, and just a few rolls of frozen pie crust make these easy Halloween party food ideas come to life in a snap.
-The spiced pumpkin pie spice filling inside makes the spooky bat treats taste like fall…
+The spiced pumpkin pie filling inside makes the spooky bat treats taste like fall…

 This page contains affiliate links which allow me to earn small commissions from qualifying purchases of fun and favorite products at no cost to you.

-These easy pie crust pumpkin tarts are the perfect way to serve up spooky fun for the Halloween season!
 Keep these festive little snackable bats handy on your list of easy Halloween recipes that you can prepare in advance and share with guests on Halloween night!

 Bake them the night before, if desired, store in a freezer bag or container, and serve up alongside other sweet treats and savory favorite Halloween snacks at the party table.